I look forward to spending time with you all mad and lovely people!

 General information

 British weather Wear warm clothes!
 It's cold, rainy and windy in Oxford.
 High heels are not recommended as most roads are paved.
+As some walks are on the grass, bring sneakers that you don't mind if they get a bit muddy.

 Payments Payments by card are charged up to 2% (ING oblige).
 Most businesses in the UK do not accept cash.